plukacs/lab-governance/README.md

 - Preferably paid by a company bank card.
 Always provide invoices.
 Give the invoice to the finance role and upload it to the Google Drive's relevant subfolder (LabCoop/biz admin/accounting/incoming invoices). https://goo.gl/7QmdqK
 - Add the newly purchased asset to the asset inventory. https://goo.gl/AzyIEF
 - Before deciding on the purchase take advice from the roles/people the purchase will affect (for example: finance, office, biz).
+- Track all your payments with company invoice here. https://goo.gl/iVkFfA Make sure that you also follow the related SplitWise policy.

 ##### Policy: Purchases with company invoice
 You can invoice the company for the below things (service, devices):